mkuthan/mkuthan.github.io/_posts/2014-05-26-the-twelve-factor-app-part1.md

 > The code for a twelve-factor app makes no distinction between local and third party services

-I do not fully understand this chapter.
+I don't fully understand this chapter.
 What I understood is that I should separate my domain from attached resources (local and third party services).
 And it's what I have done many times:

 * Externalize connection configuration
 * Use Anti Corruption Layer between my domain and infrastructure (e.g: hexagonal architecture)
-* Do not mix domain logic with infrastructure code.
+* Don't mix domain logic with infrastructure code.

 ## 5. Build, release, run